Former cemeteries in Singapore: Bukit Timah Cemetery

-The Bukit Timah Cemetery was a Christian cemetery that existed from 1865 to 1907, and derived its name for the road along which it was situated.
+The Bukit Timah Cemetery was a Christian cemetery in use from 1865 to 1907, and derived its name for the road along which it was situated.
 Land for the cemetery had been purchased from the Honourable East India Company on 22 January 1864.
 The cemetery was consecrated by Bishop McDougall of Sarawak, and the first burial took place on 15 April 1865.

 Opened for burials on 1 April 1865, the cemetery was divided into two, with one an area designated for Roman Catholics and another for designated for Christians of other denominations.
 If one entered the main gate of the cemetery, the catholic section was to the left, and had its own mortuary chapel, while the Protestant portion with its mortuary chapel was to the right.
 These two divisions were separated by a broad central path.
 The area of the cemetery was later extended, with a new section opened for burials on the western side of the cemetery.
 A small road divided the older and newer sections, and was later named New Cemetery Road.

 In 1907, burials ceased, and the cemetery was henceforth maintained by the Public Works Department.
 By 1956, however, the walls of the cemetery had been demolished, the grounds were overgrown by vegetation, and the eastern end of the area experienced frequent flooding.
 In addition, many of the memorials had collapsed.
 In 1971, the cemetery was finally closed to all visitors, and all the gravestones and memorials contained within were cleared.
 The Singapore Cemeteries Board managed to exhume some remains, but a majority of the memorials had been destroyed.

 One military memorial, however, was saved, and was then transferred to the Ulu Pandan Military Cemetery.

 12 gravestones, including those of Sir Elliot Bovill, Chief Justice of the Straits Settlements from 1892 to 1893, and Hans Hermann Eschke, the first German Consul-General in Singapore, were moved to Fort Canning Green.
 The other 10 graves moved were those of Wladimir Astafiew, Nelson William Cashin, William Cuppage, Arthur D. Forbes, George Thompson Hare, Chik Hassan, LDMA Hooglant, Jean Rudolph Lambert, Lee Khia Soon, and William Ronaldson.